-- The First Line consists of the business units and support areas that, as part of its activity, cause the Group's risk exposure.
+- The First Line consists of the business units and support areas that, as part of their activity, cause the Group's risk exposure.
 These units, as owners of their risks, are responsible for managing, monitoring and properly reporting the generated risk, which must be adjusted to the risk appetite and the approved risk limits.
 For the performance of its function, the First Line must count on resources to identify, manage and properly report generated risks. - The Second Line consists of the Risk and Compliance areas.
-This second line ensures an effective risk control and its management in accordance with the defined risk appetite level.
+This second line ensures an effective risk control and its management....

-Internal audit, as the Third Line and as the last level of control, periodically assesses the policies, methods and procedures' adequacy and checks their effective urado q implementation.
+Internal audit, as the Third Line and as the last level of control, periodically policies, methods and procedures' adequacy and checks their effective implementationado de procedures.

 The three lines have a sufficient level of separation and independence.
-At the same time, the structure allows the effectiveness of the general model and act concertedly to maximize their efficiency.
+At the same time, structure allows the effectiveness of the general model and act concerted of maximized for the general model and act concerted of the general model and the efficiency.